c4arl0s/RegularExpressions/README.md

 In all programming languages and libraries discussed in this book , except Ruby, you have to explicitly activate this extended functionality.
 It is traditionally called "multi-line mode".
 In Perl, you do this by adding an m after the regex code, like this: m/^regex$/m;.
 In .NET, the anchors match before and after newlines when you specify RegexOptions.Multiline, such as in Regex.Match("string", "regex", RegexOptions.Multiline).

 #     * [Permanent Start of String and End of String Anchors](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)

+`\A` only ever matches at the start of the string.
+Likewise, `\Z` only ever matches at the end of the string.
+These two tokens never match at line breaks.
+This is true in all regex flavors discussed in this tutorial, even when you turn on “multiline mode”.
+In EditPad Pro and PowerGREP, where the caret and dollar always match at the start and end of lines, `\A` and `\Z` only match at the start and the end of the entire file.

 #     * [Zero-Length Matches](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)
 #     * [Strings Ending with a Line Break](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)
 #     * [Looking Inside the Regex Engine](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)